Thermostatic radiator valves are an easy way to increase your control over the temperature of your home and save yourself money on your energy bills.

 Fitting TRVs can also help you create a more comfortable environment.
 For instance, if you want to be warm while you’re watching TV, but prefer your bedroom cooler for when you want to sleep, you can change the settings on your TRVs to reflect this.
 Or you might not want the heating on full-blast in your kitchen while you’re cooking.

 The only place we wouldn’t recommend installing a thermostatic radiator valve is in your bathroom, because temporary heat from a shower or bath may cause it to shut off when you don’t want it to.
+The other thing worth bearing in mind is that TRVs can be easily misled by draughts, making them misread the overall temperature of the room.
+For this reason, radiators with TRVs would ideally be installed away from windows and doors.

 How do thermostatic radiator valves work?